-It's always good practice to call ahead or visit the business' website to ensure you can visit safely during the pandemic.
-Mask up, stay safe, stay healthy!
+It's always good practice to call ahead or visit the business' website to check updated hours.
+Be patient, be kind, stay healthy.

 You came all this way to Everett because you heard rave stories about the amazing food and drink scene, and now you want to see it.
 Good for you.
 If you’re in the mood for food that will make your taste buds salivate and your stomach cry with joy, this is the list for you.

-From well-known Chef Jimmy Liang comes Capers + Olives is a one-of-a-kind culinary experience of seasonally-based dishes focused on seafood, vegetables and hand crafted pasta.
+From well-known Chef Jimmy Liang comes Capers + Olives: a one-of-a-kind culinary experience of seasonally-based dishes focused on seafood, vegetables and handmade pasta.
 Whether you stop in for lunch or dinner, you'll find a savory mix of always-changing menu items so there's something new to try each time you visit.

-Pronounced shoo-shoo, this French bakery is a made-from-scratch type of place.
-The new bakery at the bottom of the Potala Place is full of gleaming subway tile and a long counter filled with plates of cookies, croissants, and colorful little towers of macarons.
-Choux Choux does espresso and lunch, too –pizza, salad, and soup.
+Pronounced "shoo-shoo," this French bakery is a made-from-scratch type of place.
+The new bakery is full of gleaming subway tile and a long counter filled with plates of cookies, croissants and colorful little towers of macarons.
+Choux Choux does espresso and lunch, too –pizza, soup and salad.
 Be sure to check it out, but note that the place is closed on Tuesdays.

 Terracotta Red serves up Asian fusion food that showcases exotic spices.
-This isn't your typical late-night styrofoam take-out type of place-- The historic building has been retrofitted with colorful walls and planters full of bamboo.
-This is a great place to go for a date night, easily accessible right off of Hewitt Avenue.
+This isn't your typical late-night styrofoam take-out type of place.
+This historic building has been retrofitted with colorful walls and planters full of bamboo.
+A great place to go for a date night, easily accessible right off of Hewitt Avenue.